 |Hot water & showers||•||•||•||•||•|

 Primitive front country campsites are located along several park trails (Green Gardens, Gros Morne Mountain at Ferry Gulch, Stanleyville, Snug Harbour, Trout River Pond at back end).
 Facilities at most locations include wooden tent pads, bear-proof food lockers or poles, and pit toilets.
 Portable stoves are required.
 Primitive campsites at the above locations cannot be reserved in advance.
 Space at these locations is limited and provided on a first-come, first-serve basis.
 To obtain a backcountry permit, please visit one of our Parks Canada facilities such as the Discovery Centre near Woody Point or the Visitor’s Centre near Rocky Harbour the morning you would like to camp.

 Accommodations are available from private operators in the nearby communities of Trout River, Woody Point, Glenburnie–Birchy Head–Shoal Brook, Wiltondale, Norris Point, Rocky Harbour and Cow Head.
-Further information on accommodation can be found on the Newfoundland & Labrador Tourism website and the Visit Gros Morne website.
+Further information on accommodations and camping can be found on the Newfoundland & Labrador Tourism website and the Visit Gros Morne website.
 Information about community businesses and services is located in the Facilities and Services section.

 |Community||Trout River||Woody Pt.||G-BH-SB*||Wiltondale||Norris Pt.||Rocky Hr.||Cow Head|